Stuycs-K/project03-final-10-jobind/DEVLOG.md

 Added terrain initialization for clients and created command system (with working help command)
 Clients can now finish their turn of a phase with the finish command.
-Got investment working and further developed command processing
+Got investment working and further developed command processing.
+Got troop training working (very similar to invest).